Rudy Gay's Status For Mavs-Jazz Game

-Rudy Gay is listed as doubtful for Friday's game between the Dallas Mavericks and Utah Jazz in Salt Lake City.
+Final Update: Rudy Gay has been ruled out for Friday's game between the Dallas Mavericks and Utah Jazz.

 The Utah Jazz are hosting the Dallas Mavericks in Salt Lake City, for both team's first game back since the All-Star break.